René Groebli: Studio photographer

-Late career
+Later career

 In the 1970s, talented young photographers, including former Groebli co-workers and employees, opened their own photo studios and strove to answer the ever higher demands of advertising agencies and the increased pressure of competition.
-By the late 1970s, with the more widespread adoption and acceptance of chromogenic methods of colour production less technically demanding and cheaper than dye transfer, Groebli ceased commercial photography and colour production, sold his home and studio and retired, though he still maintained connections with the industry and presented a paper on dye transfer at the 1977 Rencontres d'Arles.
+By the late 1970s, with the more widespread adoption and acceptance of chromogenic methods of colour production less technically demanding and cheaper than dye transfer, Groebli, then in his fifties, ceased commercial photography and colour production, sold his home and studio and retired, though he still maintained connections with the industry and presented a paper on dye transfer at the 1977 Rencontres d'Arles.

 Groebli returned to making personal photographic essays in colour and in black and white, in series titled Fantasies, Ireland, The Shell, Burned Trees, N. Y. Visions, New York Melancholia and Nudes.
-Over the decades of the turn of the century, he worked on his image archive and digitised the most important photographs that he had taken over a career of sixty years.
+Over the decades of the turn of the century, he worked on his image archive and digitised the most important photographs that he had taken over a career of sixty years, exhibiting and selling to collectors.
+Prints from Magie der Schiene (1949) and The Eye of Love (1952) are the most sought-after, and in 2021 L'Oeil de l'Amour was sold for US$14,860 by Koller Zurich.
+A special edition of The Eye of Love containing 12 platinum-palladium prints was listed for 25,000 CHF.